30Wedge/cortex-m-quickstart-nucleo-stm32g474/README.md

 get some of their examples running on a [NUCLEO-STM32G474RE board.](https://www.st.com/en/evaluation-tools/nucleo-g474re.html)

-The goal of this repo is to make a few toy low level embedded stable rust programs that run on hardware.
+The goal of this repo is to make a few toy low level embedded stable rust programs that run on hardware. **There is support for different STM32 nucleo boards on different branches.**

 I'm sticking to low-level hardware abstractions by only using a `rust2svd`-based crate (`stm32g4` in this case) for hardware abstraction.
 I wrote these while following along with the [rust-embedded